-How torrential rain flooded parts of the District, Arlington and Fairfax County Thursday
+How torrential rain flooded parts of the District and Arlington and Fairfax counties Thursday

 Among the flood reports:

-- High water blocked lanes on Interstate 395 before the 14th street bridge in Arlington County.
+- High water blocked lanes on Interstate 395 before the 14th Street bridge in Arlington County.

-- Columbia Pike was closed in both directions at South Greenbriar St. due to high water in Arlington County.
+- Columbia Pike was closed in both directions at South Greenbrier Street due to high water in Arlington County.

-- Maine Ave. westbound at Independence Ave was closed due to high water in Southwest Washington.
+- Maine Avenue westbound at Independence Avenue was closed due to high water in Southwest Washington.

 - Vehicles were stuck in high water around Merrifield, Fairfax and Alexandria in Fairfax County.